shaggy8871/yami/README.md

 # Yami

 Yami is a PHP migration tool for YAML files.
-It offers multiple advantages over command line tools or source code management systems:
+Since YAML files are often not committed to source code repositories, Yami makes it easy to maintain credentials and configuration files without exposing sensitive data.
+Some of its key benefits are:

 - It maintains a history of changes to one or more YAML files, and the ability to roll back in batches or to a particular point in time.
-- It focuses on the structure of the YAML file rather than the data, and allows the data to be injected from multiple sources including a Secrets Manager or environment variables.
+- It focuses on the structure of the YAML file rather than the data, and allows the data to be injected from multiple sources including a Secrets Manager or environment variables during migration.
 - It's ideal for CI systems and can be implemented as part of a larger workflow of updates during testing or deployment.
-- Writing migrations is easy and doesn't require an additional set of skills or command line utilities.
+- Writing migrations is easy and doesn't require an additional set of skills or use of command line utilities.

 ## Table of Contents